Castlepollard: Economy

-Mergon International, a manufacturer of moulded parts, is one of the main businesses in the village.
-The village has number of retail outlets, serving a hinterland covering parts of North Westmeath.
-This includes filling stations, one bank, a post office, council buildings, primary and secondary schools, a number of grocery/newsagent shops, hairdressers, beauty salon's, drapery stores, furniture stores, pharmacies and a hardware store.
+Mergon International, a manufacturer of moulded parts, is one of the main businesses in the area.
+Castlepollard has number of retail outlets which serve a hinterland in the northern part of County Westmeath.
+This includes filling stations, one bank, a post office, council buildings, primary and secondary schools, a number of grocery/newsagent shops, hairdressers, beauty salons, drapery stores, furniture stores, pharmacies and a hardware store.
 Castlepollard also has number of pubs.

 Sport

 Hurling is the major sport in the area.
-Castlepollard is home to the Castlepollard hurling team, who have won the Westmeath Senior Championship on thirteen occasions.
-Castlepollard are arch-rivals of the neighbouring Lough Lene Gaels of Collinstown.
+The local Gaelic Athletic Association (GAA) club, Castlepollard Hurling Club, has won the Westmeath Senior Hurling Championship on 14 occasions.
+The club's "arch-rivals", Lough Lene Gaels GAA, are based in neighbouring Collinstown.

-Ballycomoyle (5 km away) play in the Junior Gaelic football championship, while Castletown Finea Coole Whitehall (CFCW) (13 km away) play in the Intermediate championship.
+Other local GAA clubs include Ballycomoyle (5 km away), who play in the Junior Gaelic football championship, and Castletown Finea Coole Whitehall (CFCW) (13 km away) plays in the Intermediate championship.

-Castlepollard Celtic Football Club, founded in 2004, caters for underage soccer in the area with teams ranging from Under 7's to Under 16's for boys and girls.
-In 2013, the club introduced a senior team to the Combined Counties Football League.
+Castlepollard Celtic Football Club, an association football (soccer) club founded in 2004, fields teams ranging from Under 7s to Under 16s for boys and girls.
+In 2013, the club fielded a senior team in the Combined Counties Football League.

 Tullynally Castle

 Two kilometres west of Castlepollard on the Granard Road (Pakenham Hall Street) is Tullynally Castle, seat of the Pakenham family, later the Earls of Longford.
 Also known as Pakenham Hall, the original 17th-century fortified house (c.
 1655) was remodelled first as a Georgian mansion in the 1730s, then as a large Gothic Revival castle.

-The Irish National Inventory of Architectural Heritage describes Tullynally as "a hugely significant structure of national importance".
-The castle was worked on by several well-known architects operating in Ireland during the early-to-mid nineteenth-century, including Francis Johnston, James Shiel and Sir Richard Morrison.
+The castle was worked on by several well-known architects in the early-to-mid nineteenth-century, including Francis Johnston, James Shiel and Sir Richard Morrison.